zdai-io/Pyromania-ETHParis/README.md

 ## How we built it

-Gang of four with super skills in: solidity, node.js, ens, kubernetes, redis, 0x, skale and so on.
+Gang of four with super skills in: solidity, node.js, ens, kubernetes, redis, 0x, skale do our best by working all day and night.

 ## Challenges we ran into